WICG/display-locking/cheatsheet.md

 This is a list of algorithms that can bring an element into view or otherwise cause the user-agent to unlock the elements.
-Note that unless explicitly stated otherwise, the language below uses 'unlock' as the action since that is the action is performed on a `render-subtree: invisible` element.
-However, it should be understood that for `render-subtree: invisible skip-viewport-activation` the action is instead to fire an event while keeping the element locked.
-Similarly, for `render-subtree: invisible skip-activation`, the action is similar to that of a `display: none` subtree (although the subtree in this case has layout boxes which can be queried by script).
+Note that unless explicitly stated otherwise, the language below uses 'unlock' as the action since that is the action is performed on a `subtree-visibility: auto` element.
+However, it should be understood that for `subtree-visibility: hidden-matchable` the action is instead to fire an event while keeping the element locked.
+Similarly, for `subtree-visibility: hidden`, the action is similar to that of a `display: none` subtree (although the subtree in this case has layout boxes which can be queried by script).

 ### Viewport intersection
 * When a locked element enters a region near the viewport (50% margin on the